Sixty Search Dropdown Menu

 MB: You referred to the gallery as a set earlier, and now you’re referring to the stage.
 [If I could contribute], I’m also considering: is the dance floor also applicable?
 A space where all of the bodies together burst out in both performance and consumption of [the spectacle].

 SB: Yeah.
-There’s also the actors.
-It’s interesting too, the set and the stage are different for me, but they are the same things.
+They are all simultaneously actors and spectators, performers and audience.
+It’s interesting too, the set and the stage are different, but they are the same things.
 I grew up on movie [sets].
-I worked [approximately] fifteen years as a scenic painter, right?
-For movie sets.
-I was very young, eighteen or nineteen, and I was working in this place where the set became the stage, you know what I mean?
-The place where I worked on a décor intimately became the stage where the camera team came in.
+I worked [approximately] fifteen years as a scenic painter on movie sets.
+I was very young, eighteen or nineteen, working in a place where the set transformed into a stage the moment the camera crew arrived.
 So I have this [unique] understanding of a plateau or a movie set where I was also a participant in the construction of that thing.
-Right.
-So weirdly, I think my position is [not too dissimilar] to a dance floor.
+So I have this [unique] understanding of a plateau or a movie set where I was also a participant in the construction of the image.
+So weirdly, I think my position is [not too dissimilar] to your dance floor analogy: simultaneously performer and spectator.
 I love that kind of parallel to dance [floors] actually, it’s a communal thing for sure.

 MB: How then does the audience participate?
 Is the hope that they participate in this interior way that they make a narrative for themselves?
 Or is it more tangible?

 SB: I would not put it in the tangible category.
 I don’t think I’m the kind of artist who does interactive, immersive work.
-Perhaps the [participation] comes from a viewer’s point of view where you understand that everything is fabricated, right?
-I’ll go back to the Dadaist because the construct is that you understand that you’re a viewer.
-When you understand that you’re a spectator, like when you really understand that this thing was constructed for me, or that thing was constructed, I think that is, metaphorically speaking, the participation of the audience.
+Perhaps the [participation] comes from a viewer’s point of view where you understand that everything is fabricated.
+Going back to the Dadaits, the idea is that you realize you’re a spectator. the idea is that you realize you’re a spectator.
+When you truly grasp that something was made for you, or that it was deliberately constructed, I think that, metaphorically, is the audience’s participation.

 MB: Cultivating a space where the viewer is as much entrenched in the filmmaking as the person on the screen and the person inferred to be behind the camera.